Sean Connery, As Tough as He Looks

 Once again, Connery showed he knew how to take care of himself.
 He floored the gangster, though he later had to "lie low" to avoid retaliation.
 Stompanato, of course, was later shot dead "accidentally" by Turner herself.

 Connery's first big role was in "Darby O'Gill and the Little People" (1959), a Disney production involving leprechauns.
-This led directly to the role for which he is most famous, James Bond.
+This led directly to the role for which he is most famous, James Bond, as it got him noticed and an audition.

 |Sean Connery as James Bond in "Dr. No."|